• Skip to primary navigation

 Dry Rub or Wing Seasoning: I used 3 tbsp of my favorite BBQ Dry Rub.
 You can use your favorite rub or, if you are feeling adventurous, you can make your own homemade dry rub!

-Wing Sauce: Before you serve your tasty wings, you are going to toss them in ½ cup of my Homemade Buffalo Sauce.
+Wing Sauce: Before you serve your tasty smoked wings, you are going to toss them in ½ cup of my Homemade Buffalo Sauce.

 Now you can use whatever sauce you want.